Aquifoliales/octodns-netbox/README.md

 Based on IP address information managed by NetBox, automatically creating A/AAAA records and their corresponding PTR records.

-At this time, NetBox does not have a field 'hostname' in IPAddress, so we use the 'description' field as a comma-separated list of hostnames (FQDNs).
+NetBox does not support multiple FQDNs within 'dns_name'.
+To give you the choice, which field you like to use, we gave you the parameter 'fieldselector'.
+'dns_name' is the default for NetBox, but previously the field was not provided and is limited.
+So someone might use 'description'.

 ### Example config